11 Nov The Stressful Truth About Weight Loss Failure: How Stress Is Killing Your Ketosis

 Our bodies are like chemistry labs, and sometimes, we need to address several functions to get the intended results.
 That brings us to this blog post’s topic: stress.
 Because stress is one of the biggest obstacles to succeeding with ketosis and losing weight!

 When we’re stressed, the hormone cortisol increases.
-Raised cortisol makes the body release glucose, which kills the ketones.
+Raised cortisol makes the body release glucose, which lowers the ketone level.
 This means that you can be eating a perfectly composed keto meal and still, no ketosis!
 Or you might reach ketosis only to drop out of it quickly.

 In today’s hectic society, high cortisol levels are not uncommon.
 The good news is that it’s treatable.
 So before you throw in the towel and decide that keto is not for you, explore if stress is the culprit!
 If it is, it’s about time to make a lifestyle change – not just to get into smaller outfits, but to save your health.